KingLyrics/Apex-Logistics-Enterprise-IT-Lab/README.md

 * Internal systems for operations and requests
 * Reliable infrastructure with monitoring and backups

-You are acting as a **Junior Systems Administrator**, responsible for building and maintaining this environment.
+I'm acting as a **Junior Systems Administrator**, responsible for building and maintaining this environment.

 ---